At EDPO, we’re committed to protecting and respecting your privacy.

 We may automatically collect information about you, including:

-Website usage: we log information, including the type of browser you use, access times, pages viewed, your IP address (but as a rule we anonymize this information), your general location and the page you visited before navigating to our website.
+Website usage: we log information, including the type of browser you use, access times, pages viewed, your IP address, your general location and the page you visited before navigating to our website.

 Device information: we collect information about the computer or mobile device you use to access our website, including the hardware model, operating system and unique device identifiers.